NOTE: THE LINKS ABOVE TO SLIDES AND VIDEO CURRENTLY ONLY WORK WELL USING CHROME BROWSER. WE APOLOGIZE AND WILL ATTEMPT

-(Presenters – please inform us of any conflicts or concerns at email@example.com)
+(Presenters – please contact us with any questions at firstname.lastname@example.org)

 We are offering an interactive MI assessment systems demonstration session.
 Developers and expert coders of several MI fidelity instruments – including the MITI, MITS, MICA, MISC, SCOPE, MI coach rating scale, and auto-coding approaches – will have coded the same video prior to the conference so participants can compare and contrast the information provided by each system.
 Participants will get a close touch by viewing the video demonstration then circulating around to tables featuring one of the instruments and developers/coders who can help walk people through that system.
 This event will take place alongside our poster session on Tuesday, June 20, 4:00 – 5:45.

 ICMI plenaries include: